OpenAssetIO/OpenAssetIO/doc/README.md

 ## Building via Docker

-The simplest way to build the documentation is via Docker:
+The simplest way to build the documentation is via Docker using the container published to the GitHub Container Registry:

 ```
-docker build . -t openassetio-doc-build
-docker run -v `pwd`/../:/src openassetio-doc-build bash -c 'make -C /src/doc html'
+docker run -v `pwd`/../:/src ghcr.io/thefoundryvisionmongers/openassetio-doc-build bash -c 'make -C /src/doc html'
 ```

 If you have GNU Make installed on your system, the included `Makefile` simplifies this to `make`.

-The documentation will be build in the container, but stored (along with the required additional tooling) in your local checkout - see `html/index.html`.
+The documentation will be built in the container, but stored (along with the required additional tooling) in your local checkout - see `html/index.html`.

+> Note: If you have issues pulling the container from GitHub, then you
+> can build the image locally using `make tag-docker`.
+This should then
+> be used for subsequent `make` invocations.

 ## Building manually